a1928375/LeetCode/README.md

 45. backpackFive: Given n items with size nums[i] which an integer array and all positive numbers.
 An integer target denotes the size of a backpack.
 Find the number of possible fill the backpack.
 Each item may only be used once.

-46. removeDuplicates: (83) Given a sorted linked list, delete all duplicates such that each element appear only once.
+46. removeDuplicates: (83) Given a sorted linked list, delete all duplicates such that each element appears only once.

 47. removeDuplicatesTwo: (82) Given a sorted linked list, delete all nodes that have duplicate numbers, leaving only distinct numbers from the original list.
 Return the linked list sorted as well.